Accidents can happen at any time, so we are here when you need us.

 At Dental Care Of Vashon, we view our patients as our family, so we never want you to feel alone.
 This is especially true during a dental emergency!
 It can be a worrying time but rest assured that our team is here for you.

-If you are experiencing a severe toothache, you have broken a tooth, or even had a tooth knocked out, then please call us.
-Our experienced and calm team will provide over-the-phone advice and book you in the same day whenever possible.
+If you are experiencing a severe toothache, you have broken a tooth or even had a tooth knocked out, then please call us.
+Our experienced and calm team will provide over-the-phone advice and book you on the same day whenever possible.

 Call us and we’ll help you decide the best course of action.